discover-devops/Kubernetes-Complete-Training-Program/Course_Content.md

-# **comprehensive Kubernetes training course** combines all the topics covered in both **CKA (Certified Kubernetes Administrator)** and **CKAD (Certified Kubernetes Application Developer)** exams.
+##  **Full training course content**, aligned with the **CKA** and **CKAD exam requirements**, based on the latest CNCF curriculum.

 ---

-## Kubernetes Complete Training Program
+## **Kubernetes Training Course**
-**Covers Both CKA and CKAD Topics**
+**Covers All Topics for CKA and CKAD Certification**
-**Audience**: Cloud Engineers, DevOps Engineers, Developers, SREs
+**Audience**: DevOps Engineers, Cloud Engineers, Application Developers
-**Format**: Hands-on, Lab-Oriented, Real-World Focused
+**Delivery**: Hands-on with labs, real-world scenarios, and exam-focused practice

 ---

-### **Module 1: Kubernetes and Container Fundamentals**
+### **Module 1: Introduction to Kubernetes and Containers**

+- What is containerization
-- Introduction to containers and Kubernetes
+- Introduction to Docker
-- Kubernetes architecture and components
+- Kubernetes overview and use cases
-- Control plane vs node components
+- Kubernetes architecture: Control Plane and Node components
-- Pod lifecycle and container runtime interface
+- Understanding Kubernetes objects: Pods, ReplicaSets, Deployments, Services
+- Kubernetes API server and object management
-- Kubernetes installation options (minikube, kubeadm, kind)
+- Kubernetes CLI: kubectl basics

 ---

-### **Module 2: Kubernetes Core Concepts**
+### **Module 2: Pod Design and Application Deployment**

-- Pods, ReplicaSets, Deployments
+- Creating Pods, Deployments, and ReplicaSets
+- Multi-container Pods: sidecar, adapter, ambassador patterns
+- Init containers
+- Working with ConfigMaps and Secrets
+- Probes: Liveness and Readiness
+- Managing environment variables in Pods
-- Namespace and label selectors
+- Resource requests and limits
-- Service types: ClusterIP, NodePort, LoadBalancer
-- Understanding kubeconfig and context switching
+- Managing Jobs and CronJobs
-- Imperative vs declarative approach (kubectl vs YAML)

 ---

-### **Module 3: Cluster Installation and Configuration**
+### **Module 3: Kubernetes Configuration and Imperative Commands**

-*(CKA Focused)*
-- Setting up clusters using kubeadm
-- Bootstrap tokens, kubelet, kubeadm init and join
+- Imperative vs Declarative approach
+- Writing and applying YAML manifests
+- Using kubectl to generate YAML
-- Certificate management and encryption providers
+- Dry-run and output flags for validation
-- Configuring the kubelet and kube-proxy
+- Labels, selectors, and annotations
-- Cluster networking fundamentals (CNI)

 ---

-### **Module 4: Application Deployment and Management**
+### **Module 4: Services and Networking**

-- Deployments and rollout strategies
-- Jobs and CronJobs
-- ConfigMaps and Secrets
-- Liveness and readiness probes
-- Init containers and multi-container Pods
+- Cluster networking overview
+- Understanding ClusterIP, NodePort, LoadBalancer services
-- Resource requests, limits, and quotas
+- Service discovery with kube-dns and CoreDNS
-- Application troubleshooting techniques
+- NetworkPolicies for traffic control
+- Configuring ingress rules (basic concepts)

 ---

-### **Module 5: Scheduling and Node Management**
+### **Module 5: Scheduling in Kubernetes**

-*(CKA Focused)*
-- Manual scheduling
+- Manual scheduling using nodeName
+- Controlling pod placement with nodeSelector
-- Node selectors and affinity rules
+- Affinity and anti-affinity rules
 - Taints and tolerations
-- Node management and cordoning
-- Draining and labeling nodes
+- Pod priority and preemption

 ---

-### **Module 6: Networking and Services**
+### **Module 6: Logging and Monitoring**

-- Understanding DNS and coreDNS
-- Service discovery and kube-dns
+- Viewing logs using kubectl logs
+- Using kubectl exec for live debugging
+- Monitoring resource usage with top commands
-- ClusterIP, NodePort, and LoadBalancer usage
+- Troubleshooting failed Pods and CrashLoopBackOff
-- Ingress controllers and ingress resource configuration
+- Event inspection and analysis
-- Network policies

 ---

-### **Module 7: Helm and Package Management**
+### **Module 7: Security and Access Control**

-- Helm v3 overview and architecture
-- Creating Helm charts and templates
+- Overview of Kubernetes authentication and authorization
-- Installing and upgrading applications using Helm
+- Service accounts and context switching
-- Helm with GitOps (Flux or ArgoCD)
+- Role-Based Access Control (RBAC): Roles, ClusterRoles, RoleBindings
+- Controlling access to resources using RBAC
+- Security contexts in Pod specs
+- Basic TLS concepts and Secrets usage

 ---

-### **Module 8: Security in Kubernetes**
+### **Module 8: Storage in Kubernetes**

-- Role-based access control (RBAC)
+- Volumes overview: emptyDir, hostPath, configMap, secret
-- Service accounts and kubeconfig auth
+- PersistentVolumes and PersistentVolumeClaims
-- Admission controllers and PodSecurityPolicy
+- StorageClass and dynamic provisioning
-- Network policy enforcement
-- Secrets encryption and secure practices
+- Access modes and reclaim policies

 ---

-### **Module 9: Logging, Monitoring, and Observability**
+### **Module 9: Cluster Architecture, Installation, and Maintenance**
+**(CKA Focused)**

+- Components of a production-grade Kubernetes cluster
+- Installing Kubernetes using kubeadm
+- Bootstrapping the cluster: kubeadm init and join
-- Logging architecture: stdout, sidecars, and DaemonSets
+- TLS certificates and encryption providers
-- Centralized logging tools overview (EFK, Loki, Datadog)
-- Monitoring with Prometheus and Grafana
+- Working with systemd and kubelet
-- Probes and metrics
+- Backup and restore of etcd database
-- Audit logs and security event tracking
+- Performing cluster upgrades with kubeadm
+- Managing cluster nodes: cordon, drain, uncordon

 ---

-### **Module 10: Cluster Maintenance and Troubleshooting**
+### **Module 10: Kubernetes Deployment Strategies**
+**(CKA and CKAD Aligned)**

+- Deployment strategies in Kubernetes:
+  - Recreate strategy
+  - RollingUpdate strategy
+- Managing rollouts using:
+  - kubectl rollout
+  - kubectl rollout status
+  - kubectl rollout history
+  - kubectl rollout undo
+- Updating Deployments with zero downtime
+- Scaling and updating Deployments
-- Backups using etcdctl and Velero
+- Observing update behavior using kubectl get and kubectl describe
-- Disaster recovery and restore
-- Cluster upgrade process using kubeadm
-- Troubleshooting failed Pods, services, and nodes
-- Debugging with logs, events, and `kubectl debug`
+- Performing rollbacks in case of failure

 ---

-### **Module 11: Networking Deep Dive and CNIs**
+### **Module 11: Troubleshooting and Debugging**

-- Overview of container network interfaces
-- Calico, Flannel, Cilium use cases
-- Service Mesh basics and Istio introduction
+- Troubleshooting Pods and Deployments
-- Istio for traffic routing and observability
+- Troubleshooting networking and Services
+- Using events to find root causes
+- Debugging node issues
+- Tools: describe, logs, exec, port-forward

 ---

-### **Module 12: GitOps, Blue-Green and Canary Deployments**
-- Deployment strategies: Recreate, RollingUpdate
-- Blue-Green deployments
-- Canary deployments using native K8s and Istio
-- GitOps with ArgoCD and FluxCD

----

-### **Module 13: Final Lab and Exam Prep**
+### **Module 12: Final Practice and Exam Readiness**

-- Practice exercises and mock exams
+- CKA and CKAD exam format and environment
+- Navigating the Kubernetes documentation effectively
+- Time management strategies
-- Real-world scenarios for debugging and recovery
+- Solving mock exam scenarios
-- YAML challenges and imperative command labs
+- YAML creation and editing under pressure
-- Review of important kubectl commands
-- Time-boxed tasks under exam-like conditions

----

-### **Deliverables**
-- Hands-on labs and practice scenarios
+- Final practice challenges
-- Sample YAML files and GitHub repo access
-- CKAD and CKA tips and tricks sheet
-- Weekly assignments and review quizzes

 ---